 It happens sometimes.
 You’re in a rush to get out the door in the morning, and start applying your face makeup right after your moisturizer to save time.
 But that’s a major makeup mistake, as it can cause your foundation to appear thin, blotchy, or not cover the entire surface of your skin.
 It also means your coverage will more than likely start to deteriorate throughout the day… all because you didn’t wait an extra minute for your moisturizer to dry!

 Trust us, it’s worth it to let your moisturizer absorb into the skin for at least 60 seconds before you start applying your primer, foundation, and concealer.
 Your makeup will last longer, look better, and you’ll know that your moisturizer did its job.
-For the best results, invest in a good, oil free moisturizer like Kate Somerville's.
+For the best results, invest in a good, like Kate Sommerville's oil free moisturizer.